Lucas-Gabriel0/Lucas-Gabriel0/README.md

 ##

-- 👨‍💻 Mobile developer with focus in React Native
+- 👨‍💻 Software Developer with focus in front-end
-- 🤝 Willing to collaborate and contribute to projects related to app development.
+- 🤝 Willing to collaborate and contribute to projects related to  web development.
 - 💬 If you are looking for a dedicated developer, focused on results, and interested in learning, please contact me!